ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 observer is present.
 The super birder of the County of Constance is [Antonio Anta Bink](https://ebird.org/profile/NDU3MTA4/DE).

-### Conclusion
+## Conclusion

-#### R packages for occurrence data
+### R packages for occurrence data

-In this post I gave a rough view of what birds are present in the county around Radolfzell: Eurasian Blackbirds, Carrion Crows, Great Tits… but not Black Swans in eBird’s data.
-We mostly illustrated the use of two R packages accessing eBird’s data:
+In this post I gave a rough view of what birds are present in the county around Radolfzell: Eurasian Blackbirds, Carrion Crows, Great Titsâ€¦ but not Black Swans in eBird's data.
+We mostly illustrated the use of two R packages accessing eBird's data:

--   `auk` for processing the gigantic whole eBird’s dataset.
+- `auk` for processing the gigantic whole eBird's dataset.

--   `rebird` for getting access to recent data via an API. `rebird` is part of a larger collection of packages for occurrence data within rOpenSci’s suite, with `spocc` being an umbrella package accessing several data sources; `scrubr` a helper for cleaning data obtained this way; and `mapr` a utility package for mapping such data.
+- `rebird` for getting access to recent data via an API. `rebird` is part of a larger collection of packages for occurrence data within rOpenSci's suite, with `spocc` being an umbrella package accessing several data sources; `scrubr` a helper for cleaning data obtained this way; and `mapr` a utility package for mapping such data.

-Explore these packages, and more of rOpenSci’s suite, by checking out our [packages page](https://ropensci.org/packages/)!
+Explore these packages, and more of rOpenSci's suite, by checking out our [packages page](https://ropensci.org/packages/)!

-#### More birding soon!
+### More birding soon!

-Stay tuned for the next post in this series, that’ll mark a break from modern data since we’ll try to extract information from old natural history bird drawings!
-After that, in a following post we’ll come back to the occurrence data obtained from eBird in order to complement it with open taxonomic and traits data.
+Stay tuned for the next post in this series, that'll mark a break from modern data since we'll try to extract information from old natural history bird drawings!
+After that, in a following post we'll come back to the occurrence data obtained from eBird in order to complement it with open taxonomic and traits data.
 In the meantime, happy (e)birding!